-All students in the Health Profession department are held to a high standard of professional behavior because they are seeking a degree in a medical profession.
+All students in the Health Professions Department are held to a high standard of professional behavior because they are seeking a degree in a medical profession.

-- Students in the Occupational Therapy program are expected to act and communicate in an ethical, professional manner with fellow students, faculty, clients, fieldwork supervisors, family members, etc.
+- Students in the Occupational Therapy Program are expected to act and communicate in an ethical, professional manner with fellow students, faculty, clients, fieldwork supervisors, family members, etc.

-- The faculty believe that the professional behaviors students demonstrate in the classroom are an indicator of the professional behaviors they will demonstrate on fieldwork and in clinical practice.
+- The faculty believe the professional behaviors students demonstrate in the classroom are an indicator of the professional behaviors they will demonstrate on fieldwork and in clinical practice.
 Students will be given feedback on your professional behaviors in the classroom to give you the opportunity to use your classroom experiences and colleagues to further develop your professional behaviors.

 - The program defines professional behaviors as:

-- Knowledge
+- o Knowledge

-- o Commitment to learning
+- o Commitment to Learning

-- Technical Skills
+- o Technical Skills

-- o Communication-writing
+- Communication-Writing

 - Integrative

-- Context
+- o Context

 - Relationships

 - Affective/Moral

 - Habits of Mind

-- o Advocacy for Client/Advocacy for Profession
+- Advocacy for Client/Advocacy for Profession

-- Personal Wellness

-- These professional behaviors are defined with examples on the Professional Behavior Assessment Form.
+- o Personal Wellness - These professional behaviors are defined with examples on the Professional Behavior Assessment Form.

-Demonstrate Appropriate Classroom Behavior
+Demonstrate Appropriate Classroom Behaviors